Alonso-del-Arte/chess/doc/GameRules.md

 pieces: one each of a king and a queen, two each of bishops, knights and rooks, and eight each of pawns.

-The objective of the game is to trap your opponent's king.
-Of course your opponent is trying to trap your king.
+The objective of the game is to trap your opponent's king so that there's no
+escape: if he stays put, he's captured; if he moves, he's captured; and no other piece can rescue him.
+Of course your opponent is trying to trap your king likewise.

 There can only be one piece on a space at a time.
 Centering the pieces is a preference, not a requirement: the important thing is that the placement of the